tfriman/jndi-settings/README.md

 </beans>
 ```

+#### Java configuration:

+TODO

 ### Guice

-I'm not that experienced with Guice but this worked.
+Disclaimer: I have not used Guice, this example is just made up but it _seems_ to work.
 You need these in your pom.xml, I used Guice version 3.0.

 ```xml
 <dependency>